There are two kinds of businesses in this world. The first kind — is successful businesses. The second kind — is the unshakeable businesses.

 There are several stories doing the rounds on the internet that showcase how C-level executives have walked the path to serve customers.

-A popular one is that Elon Musk responding to customer queries through Twitter.
+A popular one is Elon Musk responding to customer queries through Twitter.
 Be it to flak or praise, or even a suggestion, Elon Musk is all hands when it comes to responding to customers who have a point to make.

 These minute actions from the C-level show that the entire company is working with a customer-centric culture.